andytudhope/thebluebook/source/fugue-i/index.md

 Links are an opportunity Leibniz never had.
 Take the "Into the Wild" link in _Who Are You?_ It refers to an Eddie Vedder song called "Society" and explains a line in the poem - I really did sing that song to some stick art in a desert, with a friend playing a ukulele.
 However, it actually links to the version of the song from the soundtrack of the movie of the book “Into the Wild” by Jon Krakauer, and it’s description tag reads “Alexander Supertramp” - the name Christopher McCandless takes on in his travels.

-One word; and a whole matrix of meaning comes with it.
+One phrase; and a whole matrix of meaning comes with it.
 I hope you enjoy finding and deciphering the many others in the book.

 > My personal favorite can be found in "[For Shame](https://www.youtube.com/watch?v=D3S81X8JBZQ "Just like this")".